AmadeusGB/Decoded/2023 Polkadot Decoded Deeper Network Deck Architecture  & Content & Design.md

 # 2023 Polkadot Decoded Deeper Network Deck Architecture  & Content & Design
-## Slide 1: Title Slide
+**Slide 1: Title Slide**

-- Title: Deeper Network: Building a Safe, Powerful, and Dynamic Web3 Ecosystem
+*Content and Speaker's Note:*

+- Title: Unveiling the Future of the Internet with Deeper Network
-- Subtitle: Pioneering the Internet's Evolution
+- Subtitle: The Convergence of Blockchain, Cybersecurity, and the Sharing Economy
 - Speaker: Bin Guo, Head of Deeper Network Blockchain
 - Date: July 15th
-- Event: Polkadot Decoded 2023 Conference

-*Introduction (Speaker's Note):*
+- Visuals: Deeper Network logo, an abstract background representing connectivity and security.

+*Speaker's Note:*

-"Good morning/afternoon everyone, and thank you for joining us today at the Polkadot Decoded 2023 Conference.
-My name is Bin Guo, and I am the Head of Blockchain at Deeper Network.
-It is an honor to be here to talk about how Deeper Network is revolutionizing the internet through its cutting-edge innovations.
-Today, we will dive into the world of Web3, explore the synergy of blockchain, cybersecurity, and the sharing economy, and see how Deeper Network is at the forefront of this transformation.
-Let’s embark on this journey to discover how we can redefine our interaction with the digital world."
+"Good [morning/afternoon/evening] everyone, thank you for joining us today.
+My name is Bin Guo, and I am the Head of Deeper Network Blockchain.
+Today, I am thrilled to present to you how Deeper Network is at the forefront of the internet evolution, converging Blockchain, Cybersecurity, and the Sharing Economy.
+We will explore how these technologies are transforming the way we interact with the digital world and how Deeper Network is pioneering this transformation."

+*Design Layout:*

+1. The slide background should be sleek and modern, possibly using a dark theme with blue accents to represent technology and security.
+2. The title should be at the top, centered, in a bold, large font.
+3. The subtitle should be just below the title, in a slightly smaller font.
+4. Place the Deeper Network logo at the top right corner.
+5. Below the subtitle, place the speaker's name and position in an elegant font.
+6. Place the date at the bottom right corner in a smaller font.
+7. Use an abstract background image representing connectivity, perhaps with lines connecting dots or a digital lock to represent security.

+*Presentation Effect:*

+1. The slide should have a fade-in effect as it's the first slide to be presented.
+2. The title and subtitle should be the focus, so they should stand out.
+3. The speaker should start by greeting the audience and introducing himself.
+4. The speaker should briefly introduce the topics that will be covered during the presentation.

+*Additional Information:*

-This slide sets the stage for the presentation and gives the audience an idea of what to expect.
-The speaker introduces himself and gives a brief overview of the topics that will be covered.
+This is the first slide and sets the tone for the entire presentation.
+It should be visually appealing and engaging, without being too cluttered.
+The speaker should be enthusiastic and welcoming, to capture the audience's attention from the beginning.

 ## Slide 2: The Internet Evolution: Web3